grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 Check the Virtual Functions (VF's)

-__Note:__ You should have 28 entries returned, seven for each x520 physical port
+__Note:__ You should have 28 entries returned, seven VF's for each x520 physical port

 ```
 lspci -v | grep -A 15 "82599 Ethernet Controller Virtual Function"